 I cannot thank Victoria Police enough for the work that they do.
 This side of the house, and I am sure all members, support the work of Victoria Police, but you need to demonstrate that not by cutting their budget when you are in government and not by refusing to fund additional police officers when you have got the opportunity.
 We will stand by our record of a \$4.5 billion investment.
 We will stand by our record of 3600 additional funded police in this state.
-We stand by our record of seeing this being the largest police service in the country that has delivered over 70,000 arrests in the year to September, a record number alone.
+We stand by our record of seeing this being the largest police service in the country that has delivered over 70,000 arrests in the year to September, and the off the set of the set of the set MATTERS OF PUBL JC IMPOR TANCE --- --------- --------- ---------- ------- a record number alone.
 Police are working hard, we have got their back and we thank them for their service.